Event Terms and conditions

 Delegates are required to wear their conference badge and conference lanyard at all times during the conference programme.
 Access to the conference centre and social event locations will not be granted without the wearing of a conference badge.

-All exhibitors are required to abide by the deadlines and conditions as outlined in the Exhibitor Manual and in communications from the STAY WYSE Conference and WYSE Travel Confederation.
+All exhibitors are required to abide by the deadlines and conditions as outlined in the Exhibitor Manual and in communications from STAY WYSE Amsterdam and WYSE Travel Confederation.

 All exhibitors must be registered delegates.

 Raw floor space does not include furniture, shell scheme, stand build-up, transport, design, multi-outlet or extension power cables, or carpet.